It's Your Choice 2018

 See the Life Change Event Guide for more information.

-A subscriber who moves out of a service area (for example, out of the county), either permanently or temporarily for three months or more, will be permitted to enroll in the IYC Access Health Plan or an available alternate plan offered under the IYC Health Plans (health plans that offer Uniform Benefits for medical coverage) that offers in-network providers near you, provided an electronic or paper application for such plan is submitted within 30 days after relocation.
+A subscriber who moves out of a service area (for example, out of the county), either permanently or temporarily for three months or more, will be permitted to enroll in the IYC Access Health Plan or an available alternate plan offered under the IYC Health Plans that offers in-network providers near you, provided an electronic or paper application for such plan is submitted within 30 days after relocation.
 You will be required to document the fact that your application is being submitted due to a change of residence out of a service area.

 If your relocation is temporary, you may again change plans by submitting an application within 30 days after your return.
 The change will be effective on the first of the month on or after your application is received by your employer or by ETF, but not prior to your return.